The season of the Catalan Calçots has started!

 Font Les Planes.
 If you are feeling adventurous, take the FFCC train from Plaça Catalunya and head to the suburban district of Les Planes in the middle of the Collserola woods.
 Take the bridge over the road that leaves the station and you’ll get to two “merenderos” cheap restaurants where the working class gathers for their BBQs.
 Leave the first one behind and keep walking until you find the Merendero Font Les Planes.
 If you’ve bought your own calçot onions in some local market, here you can rent one of their BBQs to grill them yourself.
 Or if you prefer, inside the restaurant they make awesome grilled onions as well.
 There is also a small playground for kids outside.

 Cerveseria Catalana.
 If you aren’t willing to join a full calçot BBQ meal but would still love to try it, there is a way to do it.
 This busy and central tapas bar usually serves calçot tapas during the season, as part of their Daily Specials.
 Ask if they have them on the list before being seated, as they might not serve it every day.

-But wait!
-There is more!
+AND BONUS!
 Want to join the fun?
 Discover where is the biggest calcotada party in Catalonia!

 Festa de la Calçotada de Valls.
 In Catalonia, eating calçots is so big that we even celebrate their own festivity in the village of Valls, where calçots are said to come from.
 Every year during the last weekend of January, Valls celebrates the Calçotada Festival with a lot of popular activities and calçotades in the streets.
 The best part are the three competitions taking place: the best calçot grower, the biggest calçot eater (how many can you eat in 45 minutes?), and the best dip sauce (called salvitxada).